OpenMS/pyopenms-docs/docs/source/aasequences.rst

     for iso in isotopes.getContainer():
         print (iso)

-    suffix = seq.getSuffix(3) # y3 ion
+    suffix = seq.getSuffix(3) # y3 ion "GER"
+    print(suffix)
     y3_formula = suffix.getFormula(Residue.ResidueType.YIon, 2) # y3++ ion
-    suffix.getMonoWeight(Residue.ResidueType.YIon, 2) / 2.0
+    suffix.getMonoWeight(Residue.ResidueType.YIon, 2) / 2.0 # CORRECT
-    suffix.getMonoWeight(Residue.ResidueType.XIon, 2) / 2.0 # ATTENTION
+    suffix.getMonoWeight(Residue.ResidueType.XIon, 2) / 2.0 # CORRECT
-    suffix.getMonoWeight(Residue.ResidueType.BIon, 2) / 2.0 # ATTENTION
+    suffix.getMonoWeight(Residue.ResidueType.BIon, 2) / 2.0 # INCORRECT
     print(y3_formula)
     print(seq_formula)

 ..  isotopes = seq_formula.getIsotopeDistribution( CoarseIsotopePatternGenerator(6) )
+    for iso in isotopes.getContainer():
+        print (iso.getMZ(), iso.getIntensity())

-Note on line 11 and 12 we need to remember that we are dealing with a y ion since using any other ion type will produce a different mass to charge ration (and while "GER" would also be a valid x3 ion, note that it *cannot* be a valid ion from the a/b/c series and therefore the mass on line 12 cannot refer to the same input peptide "DFPIANGER" since its b3 ion would "DFP").
+Note on lines 11 to 13 we need to remember that we are dealing with an ion of the x/y/z series since we used a suffix of the original peptide and using any other ion type will produce a different mass-to-charge ratio (and while "GER" would also be a valid "x3" ion, note that it *cannot* be a valid ion from the a/b/c series and therefore the mass on line 13 cannot refer to the same input peptide "DFPIANGER" since its "b3" ion would be "DFP" and not "GER").

 Modified AA Sequences
 *********************

-The ``AASequence`` class can also handle modifications:

-Modifications are specified using a unique string identifier present in the ``ModificationsDB`` in round brackets after the modified amino acid or by providing the mass of the residue in square brackets.
+The ``AASequence`` class can also handle modifications, modifications are specified using a unique string identifier present in the ``ModificationsDB`` in round brackets after the modified amino acid or by providing the mass of the residue in square brackets.
 For example ``AASequence.fromString(".DFPIAM(Oxidation)GER.", True)`` creates an instance of the